What is the SO Close Vote Reviewers Chat Room?

 We are all humans and have different backgrounds, but also solid reputations in a wide range of tags.
-If you feel we misjudged a gem, closed for the wrong reason, or blindly followed advice from our peers, feel free to ask for an explanation or to reopen.
-Based on your feedback, we'll learn, improve your question and help in getting it re-opened by casting re-open votes.
+If you feel we misjudged a gem, closed for the wrong reason, or blindly followed advice from our peers, feel free to ask for an explanation.
+Based on your feedback, we'll learn, improve your question and help in getting it re-opened by casting re-open votes if it qualifies for that.
 This will improve our actions, so please provide feedback.

 It's encouraged to invite users to the chat room to discuss issues involving moderation activities that are coordinated or under discussion there.